 - i.
 Notice to employees: Every facility shall notify every employee of the immunization requirements of the provisions of Chapter 23-17.19 of the Rhode Island General Laws, as amended, and request that the employee agree to be immunized against influenza virus. - ii.
 Records and immunizations: The facility shall require documentation of annual immunization against influenza virus for each employee, which includes written evidence from a health care provider indicating the date and location the vaccine was administered.
 Upon finding that an employee is lacking such immunization or the facility or individual is unable to provide documentation that the individual has received the appropriate immunization, the facility shall make available the immunization. - iii.
-Other immunizations: An individual who is newly employed as an employee shall have his status for influenza determined by the facility, and, if found to be deficient, the facility shall make available the necessary immunization. - iv.
-Immunization authorized: Nothing in this section shall prohibit the immunization against pneumococcal disease to employees. - v.
-Exceptions: No employee shall be required to receive either the influenza or pneumococcal vaccine if any of the following apply: - 1) the vaccine is contraindicated; or - 2) it is against his religious beliefs.
+Other immunizations: An individual who is newly employed as an employee shall have his status for influenza determined by the facility, and, if found to be deficient, the facility shall make available the necessary immunization.

+- iv.
+Exceptions: No employee shall be required to receive the influenza vaccine if any of the following apply: - 1) The vaccine is contraindicated; - 2) It is against his/her religious beliefs; or - 3) The person refuses the vaccine after being fully informed of the health risks of that action.